John Rolls of The Hendre: Residences

 The residences of John Rolls included Bryanston Square, London; The Grange, Surrey; and The Hendre, Monmouthshire.
-The Bryanston Square home was at 3 Bryanston Square, Marylebone, Westminster, London.
+The Bryanston Square home was at 3 Bryanston Square, Marylebone, London.
 The Grange was in Bermondsey parish, Southwark, London.
 The Hendre estate was at Llangattock-Vibon-Avel, near Monmouth, Monmouthshire.
 It was initially the property of the Allen family, and was inherited by his mother, Sarah Coysh Rolls, the niece and heiress of Henry Allen (1691 – 1767).
 The Hendre was originally a hunting lodge.
 In 1830, the first of several expansions of The Hendre was undertaken.
 This was performed by architect George Vaughan Maddox, under the direction of John Rolls.
 The mansion's development primarily involved reconstruction of the south wing of the building.